selinawaang/CS2470-Gender-Bias-in-Children-s-Fairy-Tales/README.md

 ## Results

 ### Masked Language Modeling
-Both the Transformer and bi-LSTM models revealed biases, though inconsistencies were noted due to the transformer's higher loss.
+Both the Transformer and Bi-directional LSTM models revealed biases, though inconsistencies were noted due to the transformer's higher loss.

 ![result_MLM](figs/result_MLM.png)

-### Embedding Matrices
+### Cosine Similarity in Embedding Matrices
+We want to find the top 5 words which have the smallest cosine similarity to ‘he - she + target word’.
+And the following table shows some of the results.
+In RNN model and Transformer model, the gender bias is clear while in Bi-directional LSTM, it rarely shows direct gender bias.
 ![result_embedding](figs/result_embedding.png)

 ### Q Values